-- From PCB version 599v2 up, each of the models is equipped with an optical tamper switch. - From PCB version 599v2 up, the assigned input is indicated by a module pictogram backlight.
+- From PCB version 599v2 up, all devices are equipped with an optical tamper switch. - From PCB version 599v2 up, the assigned input is indicated by a module pictogram backlight.
 In lower PCB versions, it is indicated by the LED light on the right-hand module side.